Scatenix/Void-Merchants/README.md

 The script will then automatically push the new version tag and to main and trigger the GitHub Actions.

+## Disclaimer for Developers

+Yes the code is messy.
+It got worse and worse throughout the commit history.
+This is because of the extreme Pico-8 limitations, which forced me to rewrite some logic to use as little code as possible, remove a lot of comments and even stuff like magic numbers to avoid a single line of initialization of a variable (yes, I am that much on the edge of the limitations, e.g. v0.9.5 uses 8191 / 8192 tokens and a compressed capacity of 99.88%).
+All that while maintaining as much features as possible.
+Also, this is my first game ever, so things might be hackier than they really need to be.
+Especially the earlier code.

+Yet, I am very happy and proud of my little game, which I believe, feels pretty polished :)

 ## Known Bugs

 - Major: Game balancing needs to be tested!